-The importance of progesterone is in the origin of its name.
-Progesterone originates from the Latin word ‘Gestare’ which means ‘to bear or carry’.
-Such name has links to pregnancy and child birth and for this reason a lack of progesterone can cause serious problems.
+Progesterone originates from the Latin word “gestare” which means “to bear or carry”.
+Such name has links to pregnancy and child birth, and for this reason a lack of progesterone can cause serious problems.

-In order to understand what a lack of progesterone is and what effect it has on the female body it is first necessary to understand what progesterone is.
-Progesterone is a steroid hormone found in women that is regarded as crucial to their health and well-being.
+Progesterone is a steroid hormone found in women that is regarded as crucial to their reproductive health and well-being.
 Progesterone is an important hormone in relation to fertility.
 Progesterone itself is created during ovulation by the ovaries.
-The process is assisted by pregnenolone, which creates other steroid hormones such as cortisol, testosterone and estrogen.
-Progesterones primary role is to aid in pregnancy, for this reason identifying the symptoms of a lack of progesterone is of fundamental importance.
+The process is assisted by pregnenolone, which creates other steroid hormones such as cortisol, testosterone, and estrogen.
+Progesterone primary role is to aid in pregnancy, for this reason identifying the symptoms of a lack of progesterone is a fundamental importance.

-Progesterone helps with fertility in a number of ways and these make a lack of progesterone a dangerous condition.
-The following benefits vary depending on what a woman wants.
-For women who are pregnant progesterone is capable of assisting a pregnancy by increasing blood vessel and tissue development.
-For women who are trying to delay pregnancy however progesterone is capable of delaying pregnancy by preventing ovulation.
-In addition to this it is capable of producing mucus which makes the reproductive track harder to traverse and subsequently stopping the passage of sperm.
+Progesterone helps with fertility in a number of ways, which makes a lack of progesterone a dangerous condition.
+For women who are pregnant, progesterone is capable of assisting a pregnancy by increasing blood vessel and tissue development.
+For women who are trying to delay pregnancy however, progesterone is capable of doing so by preventing ovulation.
+In addition to this, it is capable of producing mucus which makes the reproductive track harder to traverse and subsequently stopping the passage of sperm.

-For pregnant women the risks of a lack of estrogen can be particularly grave.
+For pregnant women, the risks of a lack of progesterone can be particularly serious.
 Progesterone is capable of shedding the endometrium layer where embryo implantation happens.
-When the levels of progesterone fall it can cause a miscarriage in the opening few weeks of pregnancy.
+When the levels of progesterone fall it can cause a miscarriage during the first few weeks of pregnancy.

 Many different factors could be responsible for a lack of progesterone in the body.
-The most prevalent can include:
+The most common include:

 - Liver dysfunction.

 There are many different symptoms that could manifest in the event of a woman suffering from a lack of progesterone.
-Some of the can include:
+Some of them can include:

-There are 3 methods doctors commonly use to detect any lack of progesterone in the human body.
+There are three methods commonly used by doctors to detect a lack of progesterone in the body.
 These are:

 - Taking a blood test after ovulation.

-- The presence of a luteal phase less than 10 days can often be a indicator of a lack of progesterone.
+- The onset of a luteal phase less than 10 days can often be a indicator of a lack of progesterone.

 - Charting of the fertility cycle.

-Using methods such as HRT or phytoestrogenic herbs entails a degree of risk that many women are not willing to take.
-To this end many turn to the use of non-estrogenic herbs, which contain many of the benefits of phytoestrogenic herbs but without many of the harmful effects.
+Using methods such as hormone replacement therapy (HRT) or phytoestrogenic supplements entails a degree of risk of potential side effects that many women are cautious about.
+Therefore, many women turn to the use of hormone-regulating supplements, which contain many of the benefits of phytoestrogenic ones, but without many of the harmful effects.